 - A fixed length dog leash or secure cat carrier (both are available for a fee if you do not provide your own)

 Dog owners may also be required to obtain a release from the clerk in the city or town where the dog was found before the dog can be released.

-*If you do not have proof that your pet has a current rabies vaccination, one can be administered by the Society's veterinarian for an additional fee when veterinary staff is available.
+*If you do not have proof that your pet has a current rabies vaccination, one can be administered along with a microchip by the Society's veterinarian for an additional fee when veterinary staff is available.
 A current rabies vaccination will be required to obtain a dog license.